SaekiTominaga/report-same-referrer/README.md

     location: string; // Field name when sending `location` to an endpoint.
 The default value when omitted is `location`. (e.g. location=https%3A%2F%2Fexample.com%2Fpath%2Fto&referrer=(omit) )
     referrer: string; // Field name when sending `document.referrer` to an endpoint.
 The default value when omitted is `referrer`. (e.g. location=(omit)&referrer=https%3A%2F%2Fexternal.example.net%2Fpath%2Fto )
   },
-  condition?: 'origin' | 'host' | 'hostname'; // Which parts of the referrer to check.
+  fetchContentType?: fetchContentType; // `Content-Type` header to be set in `fetch()` request. ('application/x-www-form-urlencoded' or 'application/json') condition?: 'origin' | 'host' | 'hostname'; // Which parts of the referrer to check.
 The default value when omitted is `origin`. denyUAs?: RegExp[]; // If a user agent matches this regular expression, do not send report. allowUAs?: RegExp[]; // If a user agent matches this regular expression, send report.